Skip to content

 -------

-The evaluated virtual objective values with curvature.
+The virtual measurement result with calculated virtual objective values with curvature.

 """